sindresorhus/get-windows/readme.md

 - [active-win-cli](https://github.com/sindresorhus/active-win-cli) - CLI for this module
 - [active-win-log](https://github.com/uglow/active-win-log) - Window-usage logging CLI using this module

+### Users

+- [active-app-qmk-layer-updater](https://github.com/zigotica/active-app-qmk-layer-updater) - node script that checks the current active app running in your OS, parses some customizable rules and sends the target layer index to a QMK keyboard over raw hid, so you can change layers programmatically

 ## Maintainers

 - [Sindre Sorhus](https://github.com/sindresorhus)